|Founded||Founded in 1970 by Butler in or near Lower West Side: Pilsen|

 In the summer of 1978, the entire Pilsen area called for a major gang truce that even caught the attention of the news.
 This was colossal because Pilsen was well known to be a violent neighborhood and there were several different gangs in the neighborhood.
 Rivals now stopped all their wars and shook hands for the first time.
 The truce all came to an end in the fall of 1978 when Ambrose shot up the founder/leader of the Latin Brothers Butler.
 After Butler was slain, “Mr. Lucky” took over leadership of the Latin Brothers.
 Latin Brother operations in Pilsen would never be the same again after the death of Butler.

 In the early 1990s the Latin Brothers closed down their Pilsen set at 18th and Ashland and left it to the Latin Counts.
 The LBs also withdrew their forces from the Austin neighborhood and all their focus was now put on Belmont-Cragin.
-At some point the Latin Brothers lost Chopin Park, Lamon and Fletcher, Natchez and Palmer and Cornelia and Lavergne; however, they maintained the rest of their Belmont-Cragin turf and have been known to protect Barry and Knox and Belmont and Cicero very tightly.
+At some point the Latin Brothers lost Chopin Park, Lamon and Fletcher, Natchez and Palmer and Cornelia and Lavergne; however, they maintained the rest of their Belmont-Cragin turf and have been known to protect Belmont and Cicero very tightly.
+Big Mando Garcia also known as Big Flaco helped take over Barry and Knox in the year 2000 after having a strong presence there in the 1990s.
+Now Barry and Knox was completely ran by LBs and it became a major stronghold and investment.
 They also have been known to have serious operations at Belmont and Cicero and many gangs have tried to take this turf but it is always no dice for the rivals that come there.

 Please send in old school pics.
 1970s pics will be especially appreciated!